renaissance-publishing/renaissance/content/chapters/05-other-factions.md

 #### Major City: Certa

 Certa is a city of 650,000; located roughly in the middle of the Kingdoms of Men, it is the center of the Certan Movement, an anti-monarchist movement.
-Certa has been rebuilt on the site of an older (and smaller) city; the city was destroyed more than a century ago, and was claimed by the Certans and rebuilt some 62 years ago.
+Certa has been rebuilt on the site of an older (and smaller) city; the city was destroyed more than a century ago, and was claimed by the Certanis and rebuilt some 62 years ago.

-The Certans are described in more detail below.
+The Certanis are described in more detail below.

 ---